GusDira12/GusDira12/README.md

 # About Me
-hello o/ name's gus and this is where I just throw all the code I have and leave them as is. it's mostly (and not limited to):
+hello o/ name's gus and this is where I just throw all the code I have and leave them as is.

+I take CS, and is currently venturing into the depths of java and c/c++, mostly because of application.
+I self-learn, I hate groups most of the time.

+it's mostly (and not limited to):
 - java (main language for uni)
 - html/css (web stuff)